 - Seek to use practice and/or evidence to reform and inform national policy and practice, particularly through advocacy and lobbying by themselves or with others.

 - Seek to explore collaborations

-- Aim to play a catalytic role
+- Aim to play a catalytic role in enabling permanent change

 - Have a strong Christian ethos in line with the Samworth Family charter